satyaram-u/commclassroomOP/README.md

 - Reecent commit.
 - To test fetch upstream
 - This is an example to make the merge conflict.
-- Modi banned 2000 INR bills
+- RBI banned 2000 INR bills
+- Kranataka